kwshr/LMS-ChatBot/README.md

 # LMS-ChatBot

 ## Overview
 This project is a chatbot built using a GPT-based model.
-It uses code from the book "Build A Large Language Model (From Scratch)" by Sebastian Raschka.
+The LLM-Model/ directory uses code from the book "Build A Large Language Model (From Scratch)" by Sebastian Raschka.

 ## Credits
 This project includes code from "Build A Large Language Model (From Scratch)" by Sebastian Raschka.